ippontech/blog-usa/posts/an-introduction-to-delta-lake-the-parquet-open-source-storage-layer-for-big-data.md

 ## Merge

-Merging data to a Delta table allows you to perform a `UPSERT` operation which means that any existing record will be updated while inserting any new records.
+Merging data to a Delta table allows you to perform an `UPSERT` operation which means that any existing record will be updated while inserting any new records.
 This is very useful when updating existing data because you don't have to worry about removing previous data, Delta Lake will just update previous data based on your key.
 For more details on how to merge data, [please read this page.](https://docs.delta.io/latest/delta-update.html#upsert-into-a-table-using-merge).

 ## Generated Columns

-Delta Lake supports generated columns which are a special type of columns whose values are automatically generated based on a user-specified function over other columns.
-This is one of my favorite feature and will save you a lot of time by avoiding having to add columns before writing data.
+Delta Lake supports generated columns which are a special type of column whose values are automatically generated based on a user-specified function over other columns.
+This is one of my favorite features and will save you a lot of time by avoiding having to add columns before writing data.
 A good example for this feature is when you have a date column in your dataset but you also want to have a year/month column based on that date.

 Here is how it can be done with Delta Lake: